Sofistico/HexCombat/README.md

 2. Add `modrinthApiToken` and `curseforgeApiToken` values to your user-specific gradle properties in [Gradle User Home](https://docs.gradle.org/current/userguide/directory_layout.html#dir:gradle_user_home).
    You can leave them empty for now.
-3. In the entire project, rename occurrences of `hexdummy` to your mod's id, both in files and in directory structure.
+3. In the entire project, rename occurrences of `hexcombat` to your mod's id, both in files and in directory structure.
-   Preferably also change occurrences adjacent to "Dummy" in text and file names to something related to your project, and change the base package path to something other than `net.hexdummy`, e.g. to `io.github.yourname.yourmod`.
+   Preferably also change occurrences adjacent to "Dummy" in text and file names to something related to your project, and change the base package path to something other than `net.hexcombat`, e.g. to `io.github.yourname.yourmod`.
 3. Check out the [Architectury wiki](https://docs.architectury.dev/start) if you haven't yet.
 If you can't find something there, try searching on their Discord.